-SSA 315 (Revised), paragraph 31
+11 SSA 315 (Revised), paragraph 31

-For example, FRS 1 defines this as a period that should be at least, but is not limited to, twelve months from the end of the reporting period.
+13 For example, SFRS(I) 1-1 and FRS 1 define this as a period that should be at least, but is not limited to, twelve months from the end of the reporting period.

-paragraph 13 for the auditor to request management to extend its assessment may, for example, be satisfied by discussion, inquiry and inspection of supporting documentation, for example, orders received for future supply, evaluated as to their feasibility or otherwise substantiated.
+- discussion, inquiry and inspection of supporting documentation, for example, orders received for future supply, evaluated as to their feasibility or otherwise substantiated. - A13.

-A13.
 Continued support by owner-managers is often important to smaller entities' ability to continue as a going concern.
 Where a small entity is largely financed by a loan from the owner-manager, it may be important that these funds are not withdrawn.
 For example, the continuance of a small entity in financial difficulty may be dependent on the owner-manager subordinating a loan to the entity in favour of banks or other creditors, or the owner-manager supporting a loan for the entity by providing a guarantee with his or her personal assets as collateral.
 In such circumstances, the auditor may obtain appropriate documentary evidence of the subordination of the owner-manager's loan or of the guarantee.
 Where an entity is dependent on additional support from the owner-manager, the auditor may evaluate the owner-manager's ability to meet the obligation under the support arrangement.
 In addition, the auditor may request written confirmation of the terms and conditions attaching to such support and the owner-manager's intention or understanding.